MyUncleSam/TeamviewerExporter/README.md

 ## AuthorizationToken
 Token from your teamviewer account which should be used.
 No username / password credentials are needed here.
 You can create one by:
 1. login at https://login.teamviewer.com
-2. on the footer line click on "App"
+2. on the top right click on your profil and edit it (https://login.teamviewer.com/nav/profile)
-3. create a "Web-API"
+3. create a new Script APP
+4. Insert the returned token into the TeamviewerExporter.exe.config file.

 Permission for teamviewer app:
 - group management -> view groups